jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab.md

 # 2.1.7 Part 7: Multi container app & Part 8: Use Docker Compose
 ## Q1: What is a Docker service?
+A docker service is simply a docker image that might be part of a larger multi-container application.
+It could be a database or webserver for example.

 ## Q2: Can we spin up a single instance of a docker container using a docker-compose file?
 Yes, we can specify as many services as we want inside the `docker-compose.yaml` file.